ietf-teep/teep-in-cc/TEEP Usecase for Confidential Computing in Network.md

     +-------------+----------------+----------------+----------------+

                   Figure 6: TEEP Implementation of Case 6
+5. IANA Considerations
+This document does not require actions by IANA.

+6. Security Considerations
+Besides the security considerations in TEEP architecture, there is no more security and privacy issues to consider.

+7. Acknowledgement
+TBD.

-5. References
+8. References

-5.1.
+8.1.
 Normative Reference

    [I-D.ietf-teep-architecture]
               Pei, M., Tschofenig, H., Thaler, D., and D. Wheeler,